Richienb/blog/_posts/2017-09-20-test-your-browsers-security-features.markdown

 categories: test browser security features
 ---

-#### To Test Your Browser Features, Go To [https://badssl.com/](https://badssl.com/) To Try Link That Will Display/Download Test Content To Test Your Browser Security.
+To easily test your browser features, go to [https://badssl.com/](https://badssl.com/) to try links that will display or download test content to check your browser security

-> This page was imported from the old blog with little to no modifications
+> This page was imported from the old blog with little modification.